yongqiangxiong/gggr_analysis/README.md

 2) The weights are just related to standard deviation instead of the significance of each indicator.
 3) The weights are ridiculously fixed with the data/result in year 2006.
 We see radical changes if applying the dynamic weights each year.
 4) The weights are grouped into 4 dimensions, but with equal weight for those dimensions, that is inconsistent with its original design.
-5) The rank of each country changed too much for not only the overall GGI, but also each dimension and each indicator.
+5) The rank/score of each country changed too much for not only the overall GGI, but also for each dimension and each indicator.
-6) The analytical result demonstrates the poor stability of this index, and the poor reliablity of the data.
+6) The analytical result demonstrates the poor stability of this index.
+7) The data also shows very suspicious reliablity of the data.